Charles James Fox: Private life

 In appearance, Fox was dark, corpulent and hairy, to the extent that when he was born his father compared him to a monkey.
-His round face was dominated by his luxuriant eyebrows, with the result that he was known among fellow Whigs as 'the Eyebrow.'
+His round face was dominated by his luxuriant eyebrows, with the result that he was known among fellow Whigs as 'the Eyebrow'.
 Though he became increasingly dishevelled and fat in middle age, the young Fox had been very fashionable; he had been the leader of the 'Maccaroni' set of extravagant young followers of continental fashions.
 Fox liked riding horses and watching and playing cricket, but his impulsive nature and considerable bulk led to his often being run out between wickets.

 Fox was frequently ridiculed – most famously by Gillray, for whom he served as a stock Jacobin villain.
 The King disliked Fox greatly, regarding him as beyond morality and the corrupter of his own eldest son, and the late eighteenth-century movements of Christian evangelism and middle-class 'respectability' also frowned on his excesses.
 Fox was apparently not greatly bothered by these criticisms and kept a collection of his caricatures, which he found amusing.
-His friend, Frederick Howard, 5th Earl of Carlisle, said of him, since "the respect of the world was not easily retrievable, he became so callous to what was said of him, as never to repress a single thought, or even temper a single expression when he was before the public."
+His friend Frederick Howard, 5th Earl of Carlisle, said of him that since "the respect of the world was not easily retrievable, he became so callous to what was said of him, as never to repress a single thought, or even temper a single expression when he was before the public."
 Particularly after 1794, Fox rarely consulted the opinions of anyone outside of his own circle of friends and supporters.

 Fox was also regarded as a notorious womaniser.
 In 1784 or 1785, Fox met and fell in love with Elizabeth Armistead, a former courtesan and mistress of the Prince of Wales who had little interest in politics or Parliament.
 He married her in a private ceremony at Wyton in Huntingdonshire on 28 September 1795, but did not make the fact public until October 1802, and Elizabeth was never really accepted at court.
-Fox would increasingly spend time away from Parliament at Armistead's rural villa, St. Ann's Hill, near Chertsey in Surrey, where Armistead's influence gradually moderated Fox's wilder behaviour and together they would read, garden, explore the countryside and entertain friends.
+Fox would increasingly spend time away from Parliament at Armistead's rural villa, St. Ann's Hill, near Chertsey in Surrey, where her influence gradually moderated Fox's wilder behaviour, and together they would read, garden, explore the countryside and entertain friends.
 In his last days, the sceptical Fox allowed scriptural readings at his bedside in order to please his religious wife.
 She survived him by thirty-six years.